Education in Russia: Post-graduate levels

 Postgraduate diploma structure so far retains its unique Soviet pattern established in 1934.
 The system makes a distinction between scientific degrees, evidencing personal postgraduate achievement in scientific research, and related but separate academic titles, evidencing personal achievement in university-level education.

-There are two successive postgraduate degrees: kandidat nauk (Candidate of science) and doktor nauk (Doctor of science).
+There are two successive postgraduate degrees: Candidate of Sciences (Kandidat Nauk) and Doctor of Sciences (Doktor Nauk).
 Both are a certificate of scientific, rather than academic, achievement, and must be backed up by original/novel scientific work, evidenced by publications in peer-reviewed journals and a dissertation defended in front of senior academic board.
 The titles are issued by Higher Attestation Commission of the Ministry of Education.
 A degree is always awarded in one of 23 predetermined fields of science, even if the underlying achievement belongs to different fields.
-Thus it is possible to defend two degrees of kandidat independently, but not simultaneously; a doktor in one field may also be a kandidat in a different field.
+Thus it is possible to defend two degrees of candidate independently, but not simultaneously; a doctor in one field may also be a candidate in a different field.

-Kandidat nauk can be achieved within university environment (when the university is engaged in active research in the chosen field), specialised research facilities or within research and development units in industry.
-Typical kandidat nauk path from admission to diploma takes 2–4 years.
+Candidate of Sciences can be achieved within university environment (when the university is engaged in active research in the chosen field), specialised research facilities or within research and development units in industry.
+Typical Candidate of Sciences path from admission to diploma takes 2–4 years.
 The dissertation paper should contain a solution of an existing scientific problem, or a practical proposal with significant economical or military potential.
 The title is often perceived as equivalent to Western Ph.D., although this may vary depending on the field of study, and may not be seen as such outside of Russia but as a more significant degree.